aitusoftware/recall/README.md

 ## Usage

 Recall is designed for use in allocation-free or low-garbage systems.
 Objects are expected to be mutable in order to reduce allocation costs.
-For this reason, domain object should have mutator methods for any fields that need to be serialised.
+For this reason, domain objects should have mutator methods for any fields that need to be serialised.

 Recall can use either a standard JDK `ByteBuffer` or an